laurencmendoza/felix-says/docs/planning.md

    - green button
    - yellow button
    - blue button
-- Initial state variables - variables that will always be the same at the start of the game
+- State variables - variables that will always be the same at the start of the game
-   - score: 0
+   - score
-- Length of time for player to input the next element of the sequence (5 seconds)
+   - player sequence
+   - computer sequence
 - Image of Felix with his mouth closed
 - Image of Felix with his mouth open

 2. Define required variables used to track the state of the game

-- Score- keeping track of the longest sequence the player has successfully repeated
+- Score- the length of the last sequence the player has successfully repeated
 - Computer sequence- the sequence the computer demonstrates for the player to copy (an array)
 - Player sequence- the sequence of player input (an array)

 3. Store elements on the page that will be accessed in code more than once in variables to make code more concise, readable and performant.